-Randall Miller, perhaps best known for Savannah(2013) and Bottle Shock(2008), has become the first director to be jailed for involuntary manslaughter caused by an on-set fatality.
+Randall Miller, perhaps best known for directing Savannah(2013) and Bottle Shock(2008), has become the first director to be jailed for involuntary manslaughter caused by an on-set fatality.

 An Overview of the Tragic Incident

 The director of the proposed Allman Brothers Band biographic film – Midnight Rider, has accepted punishment for criminal trespassing and accidental manslaughter in relation to the death of camera assistant Sarah Jones.
 She was struck and killed by a freight train while the crew was shooting in Georgia, in February 2014.
 She was hit by the edge of the fuel tank and was run over by the train.
-Sarah’s death startled every safety campaigner in Hollywood, with a number of initiatives since, introduced to better the conditions and encourage people to report such operators.
+Sarah’s death startled everyone in Hollywood.

 The freight track that was being used for the shooting, is one of the busiest in Wayne County.
 Miller and his crew were well aware that the track was in use.
 Miller also admitted to a court in Georgia that he had not attained any legal permission to use the track and thought that it was not his job to do so.
 Even though he claimed that the producers had every permission to use the land from its owner, the rail operator CSX later said that they had denied the teams’ request twice, and never gave them the permission to use the track.

 Miller has been sentenced to two years in jail and eight years of probation.
 The director was fined $20,000 as a part of his sentence.
 He will also complete 360 hours of community service.
 From the rest of the crew, executive produce Jay Sedrish has also accepted 10 years probation with no jail time whereas film-producer and Miller’s wife, Jody Savin, is no longer facing any such charges.

 Similar Court Cases